 In the Northern suburbs, white sands led to silver city views with Table Mountain in the distance.
 The water was icy cold, despite the heat, which hovered around thirty degrees while we were there.

-A long drive ended with a walk through Kirstenbosch, strewn at the foot of Table Mountain, its wobbly snake bridge looking to the south.
+A long drive ended with a walk through Kirstenbosch, the gardens strewn along the foot of Table Mountain, a wobbly snake bridge looking to the south.
 One morning, we visited the colonial villages in False Bay, braving the ubiquitous wind.
 Kalk Bay was an easy and delicious option for lunch, with local fishermen out on the wharf, seals swimming and sleeping in the sun.

 The road led us down, almost to Cape Point, then was slowly enveloped in white cloud, shutting out the sun at the southern tip of the Cape.
 We drove through the mist, the wind softening as we went, until we emerged, blinking into the sunlight again.

 Planning a trip to South Africa?
 Read our South Africa travel guide.